 All JICE publications are 508-compliant.
 The JICE template includes 508-compliant formatting.
 All articles submitted must be formatted according to the template [DOTX].
 Please use only a SINGLE space between sentences.
 For any text boxes, please do not insert a Word function text box, write the content you would like we will format it appropriately during review.

 Are there any citation guidelines I should follow?

 Please use either the most recent Chicago-style citation format or Commission standard citation formats.

 How do I submit an article for JICE?

-Just submit a Word document version of your article directly to any JICE Board member, along with any original files for tables and figures.
-The Board member will pass the article along to the Managing Editor.
-From there, it is reviewed once by the entire Board, and then an individual article editor is assigned.
+Submit a Word document version of your article directly to JICE@usitc.gov, along with any original files for tables and figures.
+It will be briefly reviewed once by the entire Board, and then an individual article editor is assigned for a detailed review.
 A blind reviewer (who may be outside USITC) also reviews the work.
-Please view the Submission Guidelines page for additional information.